JackChen890311/Papers/Papers/Transformer.md

 todo: false
 scanned: true
 read: false
-summary: A structure that attends the data itself to gain a better understanding
+summary: A structure that attends the data itself to gain a better understanding.
 ---
 # Summary
 💡 Write a brief summary of this paper here